Nestpick: Nestpick Scholarship

 Nestpick offers scholarships aimed to reward students worldwide, that are actively helping the community.
 This is in order to help students with their accommodation costs which can often be burdensome.

 Competitors

-Nestpick doesn't currently have any direct competitors, apart from every other person in the world renting furbished apartments.
+Nestpick doesn't currently have any direct competitors, apart from every other person in the world renting furnished apartments.

 Locations

-As of July 2017 Nestpick is active in 33 countries and available in English, Spanish, German, French and Italian.
+As of July 2017 Nestpick is active in 33 countries and is available in English, Spanish, German, French and Italian.